predictable-labs/ryugraph/tools/wasm/examples/browser_in_memory/README.md

 Navigate to `http://localhost:3000` in your web browser.

 ## Source Code
 The source code for this example can be found in the `public/index.html` file.
 The file is a simple HTML file that includes the JavaScript code to interact with the WebAssembly module.
-Vanilla JavaScript is used and only kuzu-wasm is imported.
+Vanilla JavaScript is used and only ryu-wasm is imported.
 No other dependencies are used.